jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 /* -------------------------------------------------------------------------- */
 #import "../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */
+#pagebreak(weak: true)

 // Word rep ins. done
+// proofread ins. done

 // Title was tested and is inshallah fine
 ==  Initial Background Studies on Fill Medium Impact<chap_3_1>

 The safety concerns regarding experimental structural testing with hydrogen, as identified in @chap_2_1 and @chap_2_2, necessitate consideration of alternative fill media for structural validation tests.
-While @chap_3_0 delineated the critical load cases and testing methodology, this section examines publicly available research on the implications of using different fill media in pressurized structures under static external loading conditions.
+While @chap_3_0 delineated the critical load cases, this section examines publicly available research on the implications of using different fill media in pressurized structures under static external loading conditions.
 The investigation explores experimental findings from pipe bending tests with various fill media, providing quantitative insights into the relationships between fill medium choice, internal pressure, and structural response.
 The analysis encompasses comparisons of maximum bending moments and curvature behavior between water-filled and air-filled specimens across different pressure ranges.
 Additionally, a simplified conceptual model is proposed to explain the observed differences in structural behavior based on fundamental molecular properties of liquids and gases.
 These insights establish the foundation for the assessment of the impact of the filling agent for #gls("swith", long:true) in @chap_3_2 and in @chap_3_3.